qmk/qmk.fm_old/index.md

 ## Documentation

-[Documentation](https://docs.qmk.fm) is hosted on [Github](https://github.com/qmk/qmk_firmware/tree/master/docs).
+[Documentation](https://docs.qmk.fm) is hosted on [Gitbook](https://www.gitbook.com/book/qmk/firmware/details) and [Github](https://github.com/qmk/qmk_firmware/tree/master/docs) (they are synced).
 You can request changes by making a fork and [pull request](https://github.com/qmk/qmk_firmware/pulls) or by clicking the "suggest an edit" on any page.

+## Configurator

+Use our [online configurator](https://config.qmk.fm) to design and build your keymap firmware from the comfort of your browser.
+Only Chrome and Firefox are supported at this time.